 Arzu Karaduman is Visiting Assistant Professor at Ithaca College, NY.
 Karaduman got her BA in American Culture and Literature and MA in Communication from Bilkent University in Turkey.
 She holds a Ph.D. in Moving Image Studies from the School of Film, Media & Theater at Georgia State University.
-Her research interests focus on global art cinemas, film sound, film philosophy, and questions of race and gender in cinema.
-She is currently working on turning her dissertation titled “Sounding Anew: Anasonicity in Contemporary Global Cinemas” into a book.
+Her research interests focus on global art cinemas, film sound, film philosophy, and questions of race and gender in cinema and contemporary audiovisual media.
+She is currently revising her dissertation, “Sounding Anew: Anasonicity in Contemporary Global Cinemas”, into a book.
 Conceptually modeled on Akira Lippit’s Atomic Light, “Sounding Anew” devises anasonicity as a new theory about sound in cinema and generates other terms to address sound techniques disrupting synchronization in radical ways in contemporary global cinemas.
-Karaduman has published “Hush-hush, I Will Know When I Know”: Post-Black Sound Aesthetics in Moonlight” in liquidblackness journal.
-Her new article “Crystal Sounds in Contemporary Global Cinemas” is under review by New Review of Film and Television.
+Karaduman has published “Hush-hush, I Will Know When I Know”: Post-Black Sound Aesthetics in Moonlight” in liquidblackness journal and “Seeing a film in blindfolds: Cinema experience with EarFilms” in Sound Studies journal.

-Assistant Professor, Media Arts, Sciences and Studies
+Instructor, Media Arts, Sciences and Studies

 Specialty: Sound in cinema, film theory, film aesthetics and analysis, contemporary global cinemas